Upgrade MinIO AIStor on Linux

-This page documents upgrade procedures for AIStor Server deployments on Baremetal Linux infrastructure.
+This page documents upgrade procedures for AIStor Server clusters on bare-metal Linux infrastructure.

-Use these steps to upgrade an AIStor deployment where the server process is managed by systemctl
+Use these steps to upgrade an MinIO AIStor cluster where the server process is managed by systemctl, such as those created using the MinIO AIStor DEB/RPM packages.

 -